 Monoclonal antibodies can be useful in diagnosing CSF lymphoma, particularly if cytologic examination cannot distinguish between reactive lymphocytes and malignant lymphocytes.

-Analysis of CSF obtained is more accurate than that obtained by using a ventricular catheter, as ventricular fluid usually has higher glucose and lower protein levels and is less likely to yield positive cytologic findings.
+Analysis of CSF obtained by lumbar spinal puncture is more accurate than that obtained by using a ventricular catheter, as ventricular fluid usually has higher glucose and lower protein levels and is less likely to yield positive cytologic findings.
 For this reason, periodic LP is recommended, even in patients with catheters.

-Measure the opening pressure (elevated in 50% of patients) and send the CSF for an analysis of cytology, cell counts, and protein and glucose levels.
+Measure the opening pressure (elevated in 50% of patients) and send the CSF for an analysis of cytology, flow cytometry, cell counts, and protein and glucose levels.

 Carcinoma cells in the CSF are diagnostic, with the exception of a few false-positive results in patients who have reactive lymphocytes (which are difficult to distinguish from malignant lymphomatous cells) because of an infectious or inflammatory process in the CSF.
 However, negative cytologic findings do not rule out the diagnosis, as 50% of patients with LC have a negative cytologic result on the first LP.
 This percentage drops to 20% after 2 high-volume LPs and 15% after 3.